Here is a guide of 5 KPIs you should look out for before recruiting more real estate agents.

 - Improper tooling

 KPI 3.
-Lead Connectivity
+Agent To Lead Connectivity Ratio

-There can be various reasons why an agents lead connectivity is lesser than the team’s average.
+There can be various reasons why agents lead connectivity is lesser than the team’s average.
 Some of these reasons are,

 - Slacking in speed to lead